 Instead, make this aspect of the company culture more personal.
 Take into account each employee’s interests, lifestyle and hobbies, and find ways to reward them with these personal details in mind.
 For example, if someone loves cooking, show appreciation with a gift certificate for cooking classes.

 Conversely, you can give employees an option for how they want to be recognized with something as simple as gift cards, suggests Jason Mauser, VP of Sales at Hawk Incentives.
-They’re are ideal for satisfying a “diverse group of recipients” because “they’ll appreciate the ability to make their own decision.”
+They’re ideal for satisfying a “diverse group of recipients” because “they’ll appreciate the ability to make their own decision.”

-4. Observe Team Interactions
+4. Observe team interactions

 The strongest and most sustainable company cultures are forged on relationships and human connections.
 As you assess culture, analyze the dynamics between co-workers and notice how they communicate or collaborate with each other.

 - Do they respect one another’s ideas and opinions?